QED0711/spiccato/README.md

 ```
 ## CLI Flags & Options

-> Note: the examples below assume you have setup a `package.json` script like the one shown above.
+> **Note**: the examples below assume you have setup a `package.json` script like the one shown above.
 Replace `spiccato-cli` with your script name, or simply run directly through node.
 If you are running through a `package.json` script, make sure to include the `--` before any arguments/flags so they get passed to the script.

 If you run the CLI without any options or flags set, you will be taken to a setup wizard which will walk you through setting up your Spiccato instance.
 Simply follow the instructions printed to your terminal.